 - 3.3.6.3 The cross-sectional area of the safety valve installed on the non-disconnectable superheater may be included in the aggregate cross-sectional area of the valves to be determined from Formulae (3.3.6.2-1) and (3.3.6.2-2).
-This area shall not amount to more than 25 % of the aggregate area of the valves. - 3.3.6.4 In all cases the safety valve shall be so adjusted that at fully open position the pressure shall not exceed $1,1P_w$.
-The safety valves of steam boilers shall be adjusted at the following opening pressure:
+This area shall not amount to more than 25 % of the aggregate area of the valves. - 3.3.6.4 The safety valves of steam boilers shall be adjusted at the opening pressure of not more than $1,03p{design}$.
+In all cases the safety valve shall be so adjusted that at fully open position and with the maximum steaming capacity of a boiler the pressure shall not exceed $1,1p{design}$.